rloutlaw/JavaSDKDocs/outlawSDKDocs/_shared/auth-include.md

         .withDefaultSubscription();
 ```

-[Learn more](ceoncepts.md#authentication) about authentication when using the Azure management libraries for Java.
+[Learn more](ceoncepts.md#authentication) about authentication options  when using the Azure management libraries for Java.